 Isn’t smoking bad for you?

-Yes absolutely.
-There are devices called Vaporisers which reduce the risk from inhalation, by 90-95% for the good units.
-Unfortunately, in his infinite wisdom, David Clark only legalized the most expensive medically certified devices, again an issue for beneficiaries and pensioners.
+Yes, absolutely.
+There are devices called vaporisers which reduce the risk from inhalation by 90-95% for the good units.
+Unfortunately, in his infinite wisdom, former Health Minister David Clark only legalised the most expensive medically certified devices, again an issue for beneficiaries and pensioners.
 MCANZ sells vaporisers, breaking the law, and has even had customs seizures, despite the clear benefits these devices offer.
-Legalization will open up access to more affordable vaporisers, and with an education campaign and greater uptake, the public health burden from respiratory harm will be greatly reduced.
-This could be done now via Gazzette notice from David Clark, but he lacks the initiative to do so.
+Legalisation will open up access to more affordable vaporisers, and with an education campaign and greater uptake, the public health burden from respiratory harm will be greatly reduced.
+This could also be done immediately by the Minister of Health, but he lacks the initiative to do so.

-Yes, while homegrown cannabis will not be a standardised dose like medicines, it is still safe to administer as a medicine.
-When dealing with THC, particularly inhaled via a vaporiser, patients adjust their serving size to the potency of the cannabis.
-While historically Cigarettes or “Blunts” were common, today most patients often get by with very small amounts, (less than 0.3grams) in chambers of pipes and preferably vaporisers.
-There is a well-known mantra that applies to all Cannabis users, “Start low, and go slow”
+Yes.
+While homegrown cannabis will not have a standardised dose like a purchased medicine, it is still safe to administer as a medicine.
+When dealing with THC, particularly inhaled via a vaporiser, patients can easily adjust their serving size according to the potency of the cannabis.
+While historically smoking joints was common, today most patients often get by with very small amounts of cannabis (less than 0.3grams) in chambers of pipes and preferably vaporisers.
+There is a well-known mantra that applies to dosing for all cannabis users: “Start low, and go slow.”